IceflowRE/redeclipse-server-docker/README.md

 Available architectures are `amd64`.

-If your architecture is not available check if RE can be build on that architecture and follow [An image is not available for my architecture?!
+If your architecture is not available check if RE can be build on that architecture and follow [An image is not available for my architecture](#an-image-is-not-available-for-my-architecture).
-](#An image is not available for my architecture?!).

 ## How to use this image